layilin/SP23-33852/_annotations/book4.md

 [people] 159.622 Gallic Lewis.
 Louis XIV (1638-1715), king of France from 1643-1715.

+159.625 rapine.
+The act or practice of seizing and taking away by force the property of others.

+159.626 chicane.
+A subterfuge, petty trick, quibble.

+159.627 Themis.
+Greek goddess of law and justice.

 159.629 mild laws...tyrannic sway!
 Grainger is referring to the *Code noir*, a royal edict issued by Louis XIV in 1685.
 The *Code noir* contained sixty articles regulating the treatment of the enslaved in the French Caribbean.
 Although Grainger praises it as protecting the enslaved from abuse, other eighteenth-century observers condemned it as proving the inhumanity of the institution of slavery, since it still allowed masters to inflict harsh punishments on the enslaved and treat them as property.

+159.630 Albion.
+A name of ancient Celtic origin for Britain or England.
+The term may also derive from the Latin word for white (albus) and refer to the white cliffs of Dover.

 [plant] 159.613n narcissus.
 The genus *Narcissus* contains several species of plants with yellow flowers, including the daffodil.
 It is native to Europe, the Mediterranean, and Africa.

 159.613n diuretic.
 A substance that promotes the excretion of urine.

-159.625 rapine.
-The act or practice of seizing and taking away by force the property of others.

-159.626 chicane.
-A subterfuge, petty trick, quibble.

-159.627 Themis.
-Greek goddess of law and justice.

-159.630 Albion.
-A name of ancient Celtic origin for Britain or England.
-The term may also derive from the Latin word for white (albus) and refer to the white cliffs of Dover.

-[place] 160.634 Thames.
+[place] 160.635 Thames.
 The Thames river.
+Compare the last fifty lines of the poem to the end of Alexander Pope's *Windsor Forest* (1713), a poem that celebrates Britain's history and culminates with the triumphal image of the Thames spreading across the world, carrying peace and liberty with it.

 [place] 160.638 Plata.
 Rio de la Plata is an estuary formed by the confluence of the Uruguay and the Paraná rivers in South America.

+160.640 Delighted commerce.
+If commerce has been the implicit theme of *The Sugar-Cane*, here Grainger personifies it explicitly as the core of Britain's power.

 161.658 Britannia, Neptune's favourite queen.
 A reference to Britain's status as the premier naval power during the eighteenth century.

+161.659 protectress of true science, freedom, arts.
+A common trope of eighteent-century liberalism, there is nevertheless a great irony in the poem ending with a great nationalist celebration of freedom after 650 lines on the enslavement and treatment of other humans.

 161.669 lacquaying winds.
 A poetic way to suggest winds that follow or serve.